-This MD&A is presented as of the date of this Prospectus and is current to that date unless otherwise stated.
+This MD&A is presented as of the date of the long form final prospectus dated July 8, 2019 ("Prospectus") and is current to that date unless otherwise stated.
 The MD&A should be read in conjunction with the Company's consolidated financial statements for the three months ended March 31, 2019 and March 31, 2018 and the accompanying notes thereto (collectively, "Financial Statements").
 The results reported herein have been derived from consolidated financial statements prepared in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").